Sir Charles Trevelyan, 1st Baronet: Return to India

 In 1858, Lord Harris resigned the governorship of the presidency of Madras, and Trevelyan was offered the appointment.
 Having maintained his knowledge of oriental affairs by close attention to all subjects affecting the interest of India, he entered upon his duties as governor of Madras in the spring of 1859.
 He soon became popular in the presidency.
-Believed due to his conduct in office, the natives became reconciled to the government.
+It is claimed that due to his conduct in office, the natives became reconciled to the government.
 An assessment was carried out, a police system organised in every part, and, contrary to the traditions of the East India Company, land was sold in fee simple to any one who wished to purchase.
 These and other reforms introduced or developed by Trevelyan won the gratitude and esteem of the Madras population.

 All went well until February 1860.
 Towards the close of 1859, James Wilson had been appointed financial member of the legislative council of India.
 At the beginning of the new year, he proposed a plan of retrenchment and taxation by which he hoped to improve the financial position of the British administration: his plan was introduced at Calcutta, the seat of government, on 18 February, and transmitted to Madras.
 On 4 March, an open telegram was sent to Calcutta implying an adverse opinion of this proposal by the governor and council of Madras.
 On 9 March, a letter was sent to Madras stating the central government's objection to the transmission of such a message in an open telegram at a time when native feeling could not be considered stable.
 At the same time, the representative of the Madras government in the legislative council of India was prohibited from following the instructions of his superiors to lay their views upon the table and to advocate on their behalf.
 On 21 March, the government sent another telegram to Madras declaring the bill would be introduced and referred to a committee which was due to report in five weeks.
 On 26 March, opinions among Trevelyan and his council were recorded and, on his authority, the document found its way into the papers.